ShamyakGoel/cppfunctions/README.md

 - fprintf : Identical to c/c++ fprintf function.
 Writes data in file and you can pass formats of variables.(%d or %i for an int , %s for a string , %f for a float , %b for a bolean value)
 - putc : Identical to c/c++ putc function.
 Writes a character into a file.
 - getc : Identical tto c/c++ getc function.
 Returns a character read from a file.
+- isalnum : Identical to c/c++ isalnum function, Returns True if a character/string is alphanumeric
+- isalpha : Identical to c/c++ isalpha function, Returns True if a character is alphabetic
+- islower : Identical to c/c++ islower function, Returns True if a character/string is lowercase
+- isspace : Identical to c/c++ isspace, Returns True if a character is a space character

 ## New functions
+- isalnum : Identical to c/c++ isalnum function
+- isalpha : Identical to c/c++ isalpha function
+- islower : Identical to c/c++ islower function
+- isspace : Identical to c/c++ isspace
 - bopen : Opens a file in binary mode
 - bwrite : Writes encoded content in a binary file
 - bread : Returns text version of decoded binary file
 - fgets : Identical to c/c++ fgets function
 - fputs : Identical to c/c++ fputs function
-- fopen : Identical to c/++ fopen function
-- fprintf : Identical to c/c++ fprintf function.
-- putc : Identical to c/c++ putc function.
-- getc : Identical to c/c++ getc function.

 ## License

 MIT